DICK’S Sporting Goods (NYSE:DKS) Stock Price Up 2.8%

 DICK’S Sporting Goods, Inc. (NYSE:DKS)’s stock price rose 2.8% on Wednesday .
 The stock traded as high as $110.38 and last traded at $110.36.
 Approximately 32,089 shares changed hands during mid-day trading, a decline of 98% from the average daily volume of 1,995,029 shares.
 The stock had previously closed at $107.39.

 DKS has been the topic of several analyst reports.
 Zacks Investment Research raised shares of DICK’S Sporting Goods from a “hold” rating to a “strong-buy” rating and set a $136.00 target price on the stock in a report on Wednesday, October 6th.
-Citigroup boosted their price objective on shares of DICK’S Sporting Goods from $160.00 to $170.00 and gave the stock a “buy” rating in a report on Wednesday, November 24th.
-Cowen boosted their price objective on shares of DICK’S Sporting Goods from $179.00 to $180.00 and gave the stock an “outperform” rating in a report on Friday, November 26th.
-Truist Financial started coverage on shares of DICK’S Sporting Goods in a report on Thursday, December 16th.
-They set a “buy” rating and a $161.00 price objective on the stock.
-Finally, Stifel Nicolaus boosted their price objective on shares of DICK’S Sporting Goods from $126.00 to $130.00 and gave the stock a “hold” rating in a report on Tuesday, November 23rd.
+Stifel Nicolaus lifted their target price on shares of DICK’S Sporting Goods from $126.00 to $130.00 and gave the company a “hold” rating in a report on Tuesday, November 23rd.
+Morgan Stanley reaffirmed a “buy” rating and issued a $144.00 target price on shares of DICK’S Sporting Goods in a report on Friday, November 26th.
+Truist Securities started coverage on shares of DICK’S Sporting Goods in a report on Thursday, December 16th.
+They issued a “buy” rating and a $161.00 target price on the stock.
+Finally, Gordon Haskett downgraded shares of DICK’S Sporting Goods from a “buy” rating to a “hold” rating in a report on Friday, December 17th.
 One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the stock.
 According to MarketBeat, DICK’S Sporting Goods currently has an average rating of “Buy” and a consensus target price of $130.09.

 The company has a debt-to-equity ratio of 0.17, a current ratio of 1.52 and a quick ratio of 0.58.
 The company has a market cap of $9.68 billion, a price-to-earnings ratio of 8.31, a PEG ratio of 0.55 and a beta of 1.72.
 The business’s 50-day simple moving average is $120.29 and its 200-day simple moving average is $116.27.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 29th.
-Stockholders of record on Friday, December 10th will be issued a dividend of $0.4375 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 29th.
+Investors of record on Friday, December 10th will be paid a dividend of $0.4375 per share.
 This represents a $1.75 annualized dividend and a dividend yield of 1.57%.
-The ex-dividend date is Thursday, December 9th.
-DICK’S Sporting Goods’s dividend payout ratio (DPR) is 13.53%.
+The ex-dividend date of this dividend is Thursday, December 9th.
+DICK’S Sporting Goods’s payout ratio is 13.53%.

-In other DICK’S Sporting Goods news, Chairman Edward W. Stack acquired 227,000 shares of the firm’s stock in a transaction dated Tuesday, December 7th.
-The shares were acquired at an average price of $110.30 per share, for a total transaction of $25,038,100.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-30.09% of the stock is owned by company insiders.
+In other DICK’S Sporting Goods news, Chairman Edward W. Stack purchased 227,000 shares of the business’s stock in a transaction on Tuesday, December 7th.
+The stock was bought at an average cost of $110.30 per share, for a total transaction of $25,038,100.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+30.09% of the stock is currently owned by insiders.

 Dick’s Sporting Goods, Inc engages in the retail of extensive assortment of authentic sports equipment, apparel, footwear, and accessories through a blend of associates, in-store services, and unique specialty shop-in-shops.
 The company was founded by Richard T. Stack in 1948 and is headquartered in Coraopolis, PA.